Coherence (fairness): Non-coherent methods: the new state paradox

 Another way to look at this non-coherence is as follows.
 Suppose that the house size is 2, and there are two states A, B with quotas 0.4, 1.35.
 Then the unique allocation given by LRM is 0, 2.
 Now, a new state C joins the union, with quota 3.25.
 It is allocated 3 seats, and the house size is increased to 5 to accommodate these new seats.
 This change should not affect the existing states A and B. In fact, with the LRM, the existing states are affected: state A gains a seat, while state B loses a seat.
 This is called the new state paradox.

 The new state paradox was actually observed in 1907, when Oklahoma became a state.
-It was given a fair share 5 of seats, and the total number of seats increased by that number from 386 to 391 members.
-A recomputation of apportionment affected the number of seats because of other states: New York lost a seat, while Maine gained one.
+It was given a fair share 5 of seats, and the total number of seats increased by that number, from 386 to 391 members.
+After recomputation of apportionment affected the number of seats because of other states: New York lost a seat, while Maine gained one.